Trips With Kids

 wilczy-szaniec

-We can compare exploration of this place to our visit to Miedzyrzecki Fortified Region, where was restored a small part of the facility for tourist purposes.
+We can compare exploration of this place to our visit to Miedzyrzecki Fortified Region, where a small part of the facility was restored for tourist purposes.

 Tips